IntersectAustralia/hcsvlab-docs/WebApp.md

 ### Ingesting Data

-Ingesting is the task of adding data to the system, which involves several processes such as: verifying and storing metadata and files, and creating indicies for search.
+Ingesting is the task of adding data to the system, which involves several processes such as: verifying and storing metadata and files, and creating indices for search.

-Corpora are prepared for ingest using [RoboChef](https://github.com/IntersectAustralia/hcsvlab_robochef), which takes hetreogeneous metadata and normalises it, sets the URLs for the documents, and describes them in RDF.
+Corpora are prepared for ingest using [RoboChef](https://github.com/IntersectAustralia/hcsvlab_robochef), which takes heterogeneous metadata and normalises it, sets the URLs for the documents, and describes them in RDF.
 Preprepared data from another source can be ingested, but the URLs will all point to the host that was configured when it was RoboCheffed.
 The system requires that each collection has a metadata file which contains a Notation3 RDF description of the collection.
 This file should be named <collection-name>.n3 and reside one folder up from the collection's metadata files.
 The contents of the.n3 file for the AVOZES collection are:

     @prefix avozes: <http://ns.ausnc.org.au/corpus/AVOZES/AVOZES> .
     @prefix dcmitype: <http://purl.org/dc/dcmitype/> .